HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 - Your provider is not contracted with us

 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid.
 We can adjust your deductible, copayment or cost sharing to reimburse you.

 To request reimbursement for a covered service, you need a copy of the detailed claim from your provider.
-You also need to submit an explanation of why you paid for the covered services along with the member reimbursement claim form posted at Ambetter.SunshineHealth.com under “For Members, “Forms and Materials” and then locate the form under the “Forms” section.
+You will also need to submit a copy of the member reimbursement claim form posted at [ambetter.sunshinehealth.com] under “Member Resources”.
 Send all the documentation to us at the following address: